 Why bother? would you rather your child rode a bike without a helmet or didn't ride a bike? that seems to be the choice you are setting forward.

 And your child is in a trailer, where they are strapped into a roll cage and most unlikely to fall off or over.
-I would rather put a suitable hat on for the conditions (sun hat or woolly hat or whatever) and then, when they want to ride their own bike, bring up the 'be like mummy and daddy,
+I would rather put a suitable hat on for the conditions (sun hat or woolly hat or whatever) and then, when they want to ride their own bike, bring up the 'be like mummy and daddy, wear a helmet'.

 Well, actually, I would do a 'be like mummy and daddy, stop before entering the road.
 Look carefully for traffic.' and generally teach them from day 1 to be safe on the streets.
 I probably wouldn't bother with a helmet.